Ensure your CV format is structured to best highlight your unique experience and life situation.

 Information technology (IT) professionals are in high demand in the UK, and IT skills are some of the most sought-after skills in the job market.
 So when you apply for IT jobs, you need to show that you’ve got the right skill set to succeed in your target role.

-Here are some tips on how to write a job-winning IT CV:
+Here are some tips on how to write a job-winning CV for an IT role:

 1. Include both digital skills and soft skills